-With an eye on socio-economic justice and a passion for high-quality beans, Andros Miti works to ensure the dedication and craft each of these producers put into growing and processing their coffee is ethically reflected in trade, and shows up as nuanced, delicious sips of every cup you drink.
+With an eye on socio-economic justice and a passion for high-quality beans, Andros Mitri works to ensure the dedication and craft each of these producers put into growing and processing their coffee is ethically reflected in trade, and shows up as nuanced, delicious sips of every cup you drink.
 Thanks to his efforts along with those of the talented producers you see below, we're able to confidently bring you the truly astonishing, specific, and impactful cups you see here today.
+Read more from Andros about the coffee and our ongoing Honduras project in our latest blog post.

-We hope you enjoy every bag, each with their own specific, stand alone flavors, impacts, crafts, efforts in sustainability, and stories that represent their special corner of the incredible country of Honduras.
+We hope you enjoy every bag, each with its own unique flavors, impacts, crafts, efforts in sustainability, and stories that represent their own special corner of the incredible country of Honduras.
 And as always with Tiny Footprint Coffee, for every cup you drink, we plant trees to build a better world to drink it in.

 Honduras | Orlando Orita | Anaerobic Fermentation | Micro-lot